 Now let's try this brighter vocal posture on the opening of The Star-Spangled Banner.
 The opening notes often fall apart because the larynx is too low, and the vowels are too dull.

-By keeping this feeling of saying AH throughout the opening line, you will create more energy by boosting the sound waves’ higher frequencies.
+Keeping this feeling of saying AH throughout the opening line will create more energy by boosting the sound waves' higher frequencies.
 This energy should enable you to feel more balanced and secure on the lower notes and extend your range in the lower register.

 The brighter sounds' energy will also reflect down to your vocal cords, helping them resist the air more efficiently.

-The increased vocal cord resistance creates more powerful sound waves, which are then energized by the bright vowels, creating a vocal energy loop.
+The increased vocal cord resistance creates more powerful sound waves, which are then energized by the bright vowels, creating a vocal energy loop and more of a rich tone.

-This loop of energy makes singing easier and will give you improved tone.
+This loop of energy makes singing easier and will give you an improved tone.

 It's a real WIN-WIN!

-You can quickly add range and improve your tone by working on your lower register.
+You can quickly add range and improve your tone by working on your lower register, and when using proper technique, a bass note can be a very pleasing tonal quality.

 Adding notes to your lower range is more straightforward than adding high notes, and these low tones can create compelling and exciting vocal performances.

-Give the lower end of your range some attention, and you will be quickly rewarded for your efforts.
+Give the lower end of your range some attention, and with even a little bit extra daily practice, you will be quickly rewarded for your efforts.